neontapir/managertools-logging/README.md

     $ ls team-directory.html
     team-directory.html

-If you want a report on a particular team member, use the `report` script, which combines the overview and log files into a nice HTML file.
+If you want a report on a particular team member, use the `report` command, which combines the overview and log files into a nice HTML file.
 The overview template assumes that there is a file called "headshot.jpg" in each person's folder, and displays it at the top right corner of the file.
+The `report-team` command will combine all members of the team into a single web page.

+Other commands include:

+- `depart`, for moving people to the `zzz_departed` folder
+- `last`, for displaying the person's last diary entry
+- `open`, for loading the diary log file into the default text editor

 Of course, who would want to do that manually?
 There's also a `Rakefile` that contains some of these commands.
 (If you followed along and now try to run